Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Physical application of the present model

-Since the metric potentials are related to the mass and radius of the star, both $m_s$ and $\beta$ have distinct effects on the stellar mass and the associated radius.
-To ensure the physical acceptability of the model, we have predicted the radii of a wide range of compact objects within this formalism in Table~\ref{tab2} and we note that our model complies with the observed results.
-It is evident that there is a co-relation between these parameters.
-Additionally, prominent that the dark energy percentage for each star is within the maximum allowed limit ($0<\beta\leq-\frac{1}{3\omega}$).
-Figs.~\ref{rhoq4u}-\ref{rhototal4u} show that the central values of the quark energy density and total energy density are positive and decrease monotonically towards the stellar surface.
-The variation of radial pressure profiles ($p_r^Q$ and $p_r^{total}$) are shown in Figs.~\ref{prq4u}-\ref{prtotal4u}, with suitable parametric choice of $m_s$, $B_g$ and $\beta$.
-However, as shown in Figs.~\ref{prq4u} and \ref{prtotal4u}, although the radial quark pressure is zero at the boundary, the total radial pressure is not zero at the surface (if $\beta\neq0$).
-Moreover, it becomes negative near the boundary.
-Thus, we may conclude that at a certain radial distance, dark pressure dominates over quark pressure.
-In Figs.~\ref{predicrad}-\ref{predicrad13}, we have shown the radial distance up to which the quark pressure dominates the dark energy pressure and the remaining portion, which is mainly dominated by dark energy, resulting in a negative total pressure for a given percentage of dark energy, respectively, for $\omega=-1$ and $\omega=-\frac{1}{3}$.
-With increasing dark energy percentage, the quark energy dominant region decreases.
-It is also evident that for a fixed percentage of dark energy, the quark dominated portion is relatively longer for $\omega=-\frac{1}{3}$ than for $\omega=-1$.
-The variations of the tangential pressure and anisotropy are shown in Figs.~\ref{ptq4u}-\ref{deltatotal4u}.
-Fig.~\ref{deltatotal4u} shows that, although $\Delta$ is zero at the centre, it reaches its maximum value near the surface and then decreases, which may be due to dark energy dominance.
-These types of anisotropic profiles are found in the work of \cite{MH}.
-In Fig.~\ref{predicradvsbeta}, the variation of the predicted radius with the dark energy percentage for $4U~1608-52$ is shown using different parametric choices of $B_g$ and $m_s$.
-As observed in Fig.~\ref{predicradvsbeta}, the predicted radius decreases with increasing dark energy percentage and this decrease is greater for larger values of $m_s$ and $B_g$.
-In Table~\ref{tab3}, values of the central quark energy density ($\rho_c^Q$), surface density ($\rho_0^Q$), total central radial pressure ($p_{rc}^{total}$), mass to radius ratio ($u=\frac{M}{R}$) and surface redshift ($Z_s$) are tabulated.
-We see that the values of $u$ and $Z_s$ satisfy their respective limits.
+Since the metric potentials are associated with the mass and radius of a star, both $m_s$ and $\beta$ have distinct effects on the stellar mass and the associated radius.
+Figs.~\ref{fig9} and \ref{fig10} show that the central value of energy density of quarks ($\rho^Q$) and total energy density ($\rho^{total}$) are positive and decrease monotonically towards the stellar surface.
+Notably, from Figs.~\ref{fig9} and \ref{fig10}, it is evident that the central values of quark energy density ($\rho^Q$) and also the total energy density ($\rho^{total}$) increases with the increment of $\beta$ for both the cases of $\omega=-1$ and $-\frac{1}{3}$.
+As $\rho^{de}$ is proportional to $\rho^{Q}$ as per Eq.~(\ref{26}), therefore, with the increase of $\beta$, $\rho^{de}$ also increases.
+Again, the increment of $\rho^{de}$ is $\beta$ times the increment of $\rho^Q$.
+Hence, the contribution of $\rho^{de}$ towards the increment in $\rho^{total}$ is higher than that of $\rho^Q$.
+This also indicate that the percentage of $\rho^{de}$ ($=\frac{\rho^{de}}{\rho^{total}}$) increases with $\beta$, however, the percentage of $\rho^Q$ ($=\frac{\rho^Q}{\rho^{total}}$) decreases with $\beta$, which is as shown in Fig.~\ref{fig11}.
+The variation of radial pressure profiles $p_r^Q$ and $p_r^{total}$ are shown in Figs.~\ref{fig12} and \ref{fig13}, with suitable parametric choice of $m_s$, $B_g$ and $\beta$.
+Variations of the total tangential pressure is shown in Fig.~\ref{fig14} for a parametric choice of $m_s=100~MeV$ and $B_g=60~MeV/fm^3$ with different $\beta$.
+The variation of total anisotropy ($\Delta$) is shown in Fig.~\ref{fig15}.
+Fig.~\ref{fig15} shows that, although $\Delta$ is zero at the centre irrespective of value of $\beta$, $\Delta$ has a negative nature for $\beta=0$ for both the choice of $\omega=-1$ and $\omega=-\frac{1}{3}$.
+With an increase in $\beta$ value $\Delta$ increases and reaches its maximum value near the surface.
+These types of anisotropic profiles are found in the work of Mak and Harko \cite{MH}.
+In Fig.~\ref{fig16}, the variation of the predicted radius with the dark energy percentage for $4U~1608-52$ is shown using different parametric choices of $B_g$ and $m_s$.
+As observed in Fig.~\ref{fig16}, the predicted radius decreases with increasing dark energy percentage.
+In Table~\ref{tab4}, values of the total central energy density ($\rho_c^{total}$), total surface density ($\rho_0^{total}$), total central radial pressure ($p_{rc}^{total}$), mass to radius ratio at surface ($u=\frac{M(R)}{R}$) and surface redshift ($Z_s$) are tabulated.
+Notably, the value of $u$ and $Z_s$ satisfy their respective limits.